Ersanio/snes-assembly-book/docs/collections/stack.md

 As you can see, the value $32 is added on top of the stack.
 The stack now has five values instead of four.

 ## Pull/Pop
-'Pulling' (or 'popping') is the act of reading a value from the top of the stack.
+"Pulling" (or "popping") is the act of reading a value from the top of the stack.
 Here's an example:

 ```
            [$32]